Investment Property Loans: Buy, Rehab, Flip or Keep

 Rental Property Loans: How to Scale

-You’re already familiar with traditional banks and mortgage lenders.
-They typically offer reasonable interest rates and 75-80% LTV (loan-to-value ratio).
+You’re already familiar with mortgage lenders and traditional banks for real estate investment loans.
+They typically offer reasonable interest rates and 75-80% LTV (loan-to-value ratio) for rental property mortgages.

 That’s the good news.